oatw/algorithm/I_AM_OATW.md

 I regained access to my account and changed the primary email address.

-As a memorial, I decided to keep this branch here.
+As a memorial, I decide to keep this branch here.

 **:hearts: Thank you, Github. :hearts: You saved my day! :hearts:**